y-pakorn/flutter_web3/README.md

 #### This package is made especially for developing Dapp on cross(multiple) chain in Flutter Web

+## V2.1 Changes

+Version 2.1 introduce EIP-1559 properties for various object.

+- `gasPrice` property on many(all) class is now nullable.
+	- will be `null` on mainnet but not `null` on fork or chain that not yet implement EIP-1559.
+- Added `maxFeePerGas` and `maxPriorityFeePerGas` properties to `Transaction`, `TransactionRequest`, and `TransactionOverride`.
+- Added `getFeeData` method to `Provider`.
+- Added `baseFee` property to `Block`.

+Pull requests for missing features/properties are always welcomed.

 ## V2 Changes

 Version 2.0 of this package will introduce full dart wrapper instead of js interop class.
 Including toString override for easier debugging and more simple class instantiation.